 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, hipped and overlaid with slates and clay ridge tiles.
-There is a slate clad dormer projection to the rear roof pitch.
-The rear extension has a flat roof overlaid with fibre glass type material and slate details.
-The roof space has been floored and lined to create additional accommodation.
-There was no access to any remaining eaves or apex space.
+The main roof is of pitched design overlaid in slate with metal ridge details.
+The roof over the extension is pitched and overlaid in similar materials.
+Our inspection of the roof void was via an internal hall ceiling hatch, which revealed the roof structures to be of timber frame construction overlaid in timber sarking.
+The roof space was noted to be insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.
+There are cast iron gutters and downpipes along with parapet and valley gutter details, laid in lead or similar.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are believed to be of cavity brick construction finished with a roughcast render and synthetic feature stone to the front.
-The rear projection is believed to be cavity timber frame with PVC cladding.
+The main walls are of solid stone construction, pointed externally.
+The walls of the extension appear to be of cavity brick construction, rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are UPVC framed sealed unit double glazing with similar doors.
-There are PVC eave and soffit boards. [ External decorations Visually inspected.
+Windows are of uPVC framed sealed unit double glazing with similar external doors.
+External decorations Visually inspected.
+Painted render and cast iron.